GabbyJ/TinDog/README.md

 # TinDog
-This is a responsive startup site for a dog Tinder app
+This is a responsive startup site for a dog Tinder app.

+View <a href="https://gabbyj.github.io/TinDog/" target="_blank">TinDog</a> here.

 Created using:
 <ul>